Marianne Cruz

-Marianne Cruz González (born April 23, 1985 in Salcedo) is a Dominican news presenter, model and beauty pageant titleholder who was crowned Miss Dominican Republic 2008 and represented her country at Miss Universe 2008.
+Marianne Cruz González (born April 23, 1985 in Salcedo) is a Dominican tv host, model and beauty pageant titleholder who was crowned Miss Dominican Republic 2008 and represented her country at Miss Universe 2008.

 Personal life

 Born in Santo Domingo, Dominican Republic, Marianne is the youngest of three sisters.
 Her parents were divorced when she was young.

 At the age of 16, Cruz began mountain climbing.
 She has climbed the highest elevation of the West Indies, The Pico Duarte, in Dominican Republic.
 Cruz is studying fashion design at Santo Domingo, and is the voice of many charity campaigns in Dominican Republic.

 Beauty Pageants

 Miss Dominican Republic 2007

 Cruz participated in the Miss Dominican Republic 2007 beauty pageant.
 Despite her popularity, and her being the favorite candidate during the competition, she lost to Massiel Taveras the candidate from the province of Santiago.